-Torstein Aagaard-Nilsen’s opera «Gespenster» based on Henrik Ibsen’s «Ghosts», libretto by me, will premiere at Meininger Staatstheater 23.
-April 2021 – the same theatre that had the public premiere of Ibsens play in Germany in 1886 under the direction of the theatre’s owner, the Duke George II.
+Torstein Aagaard-Nilsen’s opera «Gespenster» based on Henrik Ibsen’s «Ghosts», libretto by me, will due to covid-19 be postponed.
+It will premiere at the main stage of Meininger Staatstheater in 2023 – the same theatre that had the public premiere of Ibsens play in Germany in 1886 under the direction of the theatre’s owner, the Duke George II.

 The funeral of Erik Alving brings old memories to life not only with his wife Helene.
 It quickly becomes clear that the image of the past has no absolute truth – everyone remembers it differently.
 Pastor Gabriel Manders, for example, denies ever having had an intimate relationship with Helene, while she vividly remembers the night together and the vows.
 For financial, social and pragmatic reasons she stayed with Erik.
 She sets up her life with a perfect façade; secrets, cruelty and mutual hatred hidden behind it – the perfect lie of life.
 Her son Osvald also suffered from domestic strife.
 Now he has returned to the funeral of his father to the place of his childhood.

 He tells his mother that he is dying.
 Some pills have remained his only way out for a self-determined end, before he has to sink into the night of helplessness.
 When he feels another attack seizing his body, he asks Helene, «Give me the sun!» Helene gives him the pills, but not all.
 She does not want to live alone with all these memories, these ghosts.

 The opera picks up essential moments of Ibsen’s play GESPENSTER, which once conquered the German-speaking world from Meiningen in the staging of Duke Georg II.
 Composer Torstein Aagaard-Nilsen writes the music directly for the vocal ensemble of the Meininger Staatstheater.